-Dealing with the aftermath of a disaster that has directly affected your house can be a traumatic situation filled with stress and uncertainty.
-Paul Davis offers the following information and tips that can help the recovery process go smoother.
+The aftermath of any disaster that has directly affected your home can be a traumatic situation that is filled with stress and uncertainty.
+Paul Davis shares the following information and tips that can help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (469) 602-5106

-- Obviously, it’s extremely important to be sure you and your family (and don’t forget pets) are unharmed and that you contact your friends and relatives to let them know you are all safe.
+- Obviously, it is extremely important to be sure you and your family (and don’t forget pets) are safe and that you contact your relatives and friends to assure them that you are all safe.

 - Report the damage to your insurance company as soon as it is possible.